cidkagenow/speedrunstark/README.md

 🔍 It will be important to verify your token's source code in the block explorer after you deploy.
 Supporters will want to be sure that it has a fixed supply, and you can't just mint more.

 🌟 The final deliverable is an app that lets users purchase your ERC20 token, transfer it, and sell it back to the vendor.
 Deploy your contracts on your public chain of choice and then `yarn vercel` your app to a public web server.

-Submit the url on [SpeedRunStark.com](https://www.speedrunstark.com/)!
+💬 Submit this challenge, meet other builders working on this challenge or get help in the [Builders telegram chat](https://t.me/+wO3PtlRAreo4MDI9)!

 ---